sam-caldwell/latex/SECURITY.md

 - Potential impact
 - Any suggested mitigations or patches

-We will acknowledge receipt and follow up as quickly as possible.
+We will acknowledge the receipt and follow up as quickly as possible.